keystonejs/prisma-day-2021-workshop/README.md

 Extend WhereInput to be WhereInput | true | false ... is yet to be tested as a patch to core.
 Can this work as a local patch?
 To be investigated ...

-Self descriptive localised logging: Nonclemanture: Pure functional, but with caveats:
-   Trying to find optimal mix of pure functional code and useful ts semantics.
-   DRY permissions.
-Some tidying up stil to be done.
-WIP
 ```